 We also provide employment opportunities, housing opportunities, mentors events, and other things to put these kids back on track.
 We currently have around a 90% success rate.
 And to give you a comparison, the state has around a 40% success rate when rehabilitating people.

-I used the traditional routes of job postings and contacted designers using Dribbble, LinkedIn, and Fiverr.
+I used the traditional routes of hiring designers using job postings and reaching designers on Dribbble, LinkedIn, and Fiverr.
 We were working with a designer before contacting Uxcel, but we had to part ways because he wasn't committing enough time, and we just needed somebody who could put in more time and produce quicker results.
 He was extremely talented, but he had other projects going on that just didn't fit our schedule.

 What costs and primary pain points were associated with your previous solution(s)?

 It's tough to find people who you trust and who are competent.
 I had to look for many designers, and some of them were professionals.
 You can find outstanding UX talent, but sometimes it's costly.
 Some people charge like $50 per hour in this industry, and we can't afford that.
 So the most significant pain point is finding high-quality designers at the proper budget.

 When did you first hear about Uxcel Recruit?